Reeshark/Reeshark.github.io/_pages/about.md

   - /about.html
 ---

 I am Cong Ma (马璁), and I obtained my Ph.D. degree from Peking University in 2021.
 I completed my bachelor's degree in Artificial Intelligence at Xidian University in 2016.
+I received a visiting student researcher position at [Stanford Vision and Learning](https://svl.stanford.edu/) Lab under the supervision of Professor Silvio Savarese.

 Currently, I am working at Sensetime where I lead a team dedicated to researching the Holographic Intersection Perception Algorithm such as 2D/Monocular 3D Detection, Lidar 3D Detection, Multi-Object Tracking, and Multi-Sensor Fusion.
 In addition to this role, I also serves as the Chief Technical Adviser for projects involving Smart-Surveillance Systems, Intelligent Transportation and Vehicle-Infrastructure Cooperation.
 I am leading a team consisting of two full-time employees, two internships, and six students, who are all dedicated to advancing the field of our projects.
 Together, we have been actively involved in cutting-edge research.
 In addition to my research contributions, I have served as a reviewer for prestigious journals and conferences, including IJCV, PR, TIP, TCSVT, AAAI, and ECCV and have reviewed a total of 24 papers.
-I was nominated for the prestigious "Person of the Year" award in 2016 during his college years.
+I was nominated for the prestigious ["Person of the Year"](http://stu.people.com.cn/GB/n1/2016/0429/c402103-28314575.html) award in 2016 during his college years.